moritzge/example3dapp/Readme.md

 ## OpenGL stuff

-- [ ] clean up a bit
+- [ ] make a BaseApp class (do we want that? see below)
+- [ ] matcap shader (bmp per mesh, see old scp)
 - [ ] load objs by button, remove models
-- [ ] easy way to draw sphere/cube/arrow/...
+- [ ] easy way to draw point/line/sphere/cube/arrow/...
-- [ ] make a CAD camera
 - [ ] include assimp via submodule (now have to do apt install libassimp-dev)

-- [ ] make a BaseApp class (do we want that? see below)
+- [x] make a CAD camera, or use old scp cam
 - [x] integrate imgui
 - [x] integrate model class
 - [x] use Model::loadModel